Financial highlights

 Regulator of Social Housing

-We’re pleased to retain our G1 for governance and V2 for financial viability from the Regulator of Social Housing (RSH).
+We’re pleased to retain our G1 rating for governance and V2 rating for financial viability from the Regulator of Social Housing (RSH).
 This grading was reaffirmed by the RSH in December 2023 via its annual Stability Check.

 In maintaining the highest possible G1 grading the RSH recognises that we’re well governed and in a strong position to continue delivering on our corporate objectives.